 According to chronicle Mengwi, I Gusti Agung Putu as the founder of Mengwi Kingdom founded the temple on the edge of Beratan Lake before he founded The Taman Ayun Temple.
 Not described in the manuscript when he founded The Ulun Danu Beratan Temple, but only explained about the establishment of Taman Ayun Temple which the ceremony was held on the day Anggara Kliwon Medangsia, Çaka year 1556 (1634 AD).

-Based on the description in the manuscript of chronicle Mengwi known that Ulun Danu Bratan Temple established before the Saka year 1556, by I Gusti Agung Putu.
+Based on the description in the manuscript of chronicle Mengwi knew that Ulun Danu Bratan Temple established before the Saka year 1556, by I Gusti Agung Putu.
 Since the establishment of that temple, The Kingdom of Mengwi became prosperous and I Gusti Agung Putu dubbed by the people "I Gusti Agung Sakti".

 Ulun Danu Beratan Temple complex consists of five temples and one Buddhist Stupa

-1. Pura Penataran Agung Temple
+1. Penataran Agung Temple

 Can be seen upon entering the Candi Bentar (split gate) towards Beratan.
 The temple serves to adore the majesty of God in its manifestation as the Tri Purusha Shiva namely Shiva, Sada Shiva, and Parama Shiva in order to invoke the grace of fertility, prosperity, human well-being and for sustainability of the universe.

-2. Pura Dalem Purwa Temple
+2. Dalem Purwa Temple

 In this temple, there are three main shrines namely Pelinggih Dalem Purwa as a place to worship the goddess Durga and Lord Rudra revered as a source of prosperity, Bale Murda Manik (Bale Pemaruman) as the place for discussion, and Bale Panjang as a place to put the offerings.
 The shrines in this temple are facing eastwards, located on the banks of the southern side of Lake Beratan.

-3. Pura Taman Beji Temple
+3. Taman Beji Temple

 It serves to Ngebejiang ceremony (to purify the ritual paraphernalia) and to invoke Tirta (the holy water).
 This temple also serves as a place for Melasti (Hindu Balinese purification ceremony) by the surrounding community.

-4. Pura Lingga Petak Temple
+4. Lingga Petak Temple

 It is commonly called Ulun Danu Beratan Temple.
 This temple is also posted at IDR 50,000 banknotes, in this temple, there is a sacred well that stores the Tirta Ulun Danu (the holy water of Ulun Danu).
 Not only that, in this temple also contained a Lingga which has a white color, flanked by black and red stone.